 John A. Rogers

-Raised by a physicist and an accomplished poet, Dr. John A. Rogers attributes his entrepreneurial success to appreciation for both science and the creative arts.
+Raised by a physicist and an accomplished poet, John A. Rogers attributes his entrepreneurial success to appreciation for both science and the creative arts.
 These combined interests became the basis of his approach to innovation, learning early on that successful new ideas result from leveraging creativity while maintaining the constraints of practical utility.
 Today he is one of the most prolific mid-career inventors in the country with more than 80 patents and four companies to his name.
 For his inventive accomplishments which have led to commercialized technologies in a breadth of fields, Rogers is the recipient of the prestigious 2011 $500,000 Lemelson-MIT Prize.

-Humanizing electronics is one of Rogers’ current pursuits.
+Humanizing electronics has been one of Rogers’ pursuits.
 Blurring the divide between technology and biology, Rogers’ flexible, biointegrated electronics have the ability to adhere to curved, biological surfaces, and have applications in cardiology and neurology, as well as health and fitness.
 In 2008, he founded mc10 Inc. to commercialize the technology, and in 2010 the company announced a collaboration with Reebok Int.
 Ltd. to create a new class of athletic apparel and equipment using the flexible electronics platform.

 Understanding the increasing importance of sustainable energy sources, Rogers also developed high-performance semiconductors in the form of tiny solar cells.
 This innovation is currently in advanced stages of commercialization through another of his start-up companies, Semprius Inc., including a joint development effort with Siemens.